bharteesh/SalesTaxProblem/README.txt

 		details) from "SalesTaxProblem/input" directory and generates output.
 Test cases would be executed as well.
 			(OR)
 		-- Import Project in Eclipse and run the Ant build file : build.xml
+	Note: bin directory is the output directory created from Eclipse build directory is the output directory created from Ant build.
 Improvisations
 	a) More test cases could have been created
 	b) XML could have been used for Input data